Guru-Darshan/Guru-Darshan.github.io/README.md

 -Collaborative Data Processing: Collaborated closely with coaching staff to gather, process, and analyze performance data, actively contributing to the overall success of the team.

--Data Visualization: Took a central role in creating visually compelling performance reports and dashboards using Tableau and Excel providing coaches and athletes with actionable insights, fostering continuous improvement.

-My tenure at Gloucester Kings Basketball reflects my dedication to utilizing data for performance enhancement and facilitating well-informed decision-making in the realm of sports analytics
+My tenure at Gloucester Kings Basketball reflects my dedication to utilizing data for performance enhancement communicating these insights in a well structured format and facilitating well-informed decision-making in the realm of sports analytics

 ---